-There is no denying that we ate like kings in Tofino.
+There is no denying that we always manage to eat like kings in Tofino.
 For such a small town, its food game is strong.
-I have a long list of places I want to visit in Tofino – this list features some, but definitely not all!
-I will continue to update this list whenever I go back to Tofino, so check back here for delicious recommendations.
+I have a long list of places I want to visit in the area – this list features some, but definitely not all!
+I will continue to update this list whenever I go back to Tofino or Ucluelet, so check back here for delicious recommendations.

 Wolf in the Fog: We had been warned that visiting Wolf in the Fog is basically impossible without a reservation, but we thought we would try our luck anyway.
 As a group of just 2, we got lucky and were seated after only about 20 minutes.
 Our experience was unique: due to social distancing measures, we were actually on a little table on the far end of the upper patio, overlooking the main street and water of Tofino.
 It was super romantic, but for certain would result in an entirely different experience if we went back, because we were pretty secluded from the vibe of the restaurant itself.

 The menu looked delicious and we had a tough time deciding how best to order.
 In the end we threw our budgets to the wind and opted for the set menu – one vegetarian and one seafood.
 The food was all delightful: from oysters to tuna to soup and halibut, we were definitely happy campers.
 Bizarrely (and most out of character) the highlight of the meal was my FRUITY dessert.
 It would not have been surprising if the dessert had been chocolate, but instead it was fruity and it was so light, refreshing and well executed that both Andy and I could not deny that this was the best course of the night.

 We also enjoyed some classy wine, good service and beautiful views – it was definitely a strong start to our stay in Tofino.
 Cool name too!